pindoio/blocjs/packages/blocjs/README.md

 npm i @pindoio/blocjs
 ```

+## Flex
+Flex purpose is to create a non-visual structural component
+which influence its children behaviour using flexbox specifications.

 ## Box
-Box is the building block for the entire design system.
-Box is designed to not have visual properties, it represents the structural component
+Normally box can be used everywhere.
+But works better within the Flex component
+Similary to Flex, Box is non-visual structural component.

-## Flex
+## Hide
-Flex components inherits from Box with extra flexbox container related properties.
-Both Box and Flex purpose is to create structure and shouldn't be used to visually be representative.
-Their properties intent is instead to influence contained elements.
+Hide has alot in common with box with extra ability to be hidden on certain breakpoints.

 ## Border
+Border is the only visual component.
-Similar to box border is the component designed to be visual representative.
+Similar to box it have properties to show its border and background.
-On top of structural capacity border component have visual properties and intend to use for
-visual purposes instead.

-## Hide
-Hide is a component which can hide its children on specific breakpointsxk

 # Use cases
 Coming soon